Netscape: Netscape technologies

 Netscape created the JavaScript web page scripting language.
 It also pioneered the development of push technology, which effectively allowed websites to send regular updates of information (weather, stock updates, package tracking, etc.) directly to a user's desktop (aka "webtop"); Netscape's implementation of this was named Netcaster.
 However, businesses quickly recognized the use of push technology to deliver ads to users, which annoyed them, so Netcaster was short-lived.

 Netscape was notable for its cross-platform efforts.
 Its client software continued to be made available for Windows (3.1, 95, 98, NT), Macintosh, Linux, OS/2, BeOS, and many versions of Unix including DEC, Sun Solaris, BSDI, IRIX, IBM AIX, and HP-UX.
 Its server software was generally only available for Unix and Windows NT, though some of its servers were made available on Linux, and a version of Netscape FastTrack Server was made available for Windows 95/98.
 Today, most of Netscape's server offerings live on as the Sun Java System, formerly under the Sun ONE branding.
 Although Netscape Browser 8 was Windows only, multi-platform support exists in the Netscape Navigator 9 series of browsers.

 Prior services

 Netscape Internet Service

 Netscape ISP was a dial-up Internet service once offered at US$9.95 per month.
 The company served web pages in a compressed format to increase effective speeds up to 1300 kbit/s (average 500 kbit/s).
 The Internet service provider was later run by Verizon under the Netscape brand.
 The low-cost ISP was officially launched on January 8, 2004.

-On November 30, 2025, Netscape ISP will be discontinued.
+On November 30, 2025, Netscape ISP was discontinued.